DSchau/CFPs/content/2017/opening-the-door-to-open-source.md

 ---
-title: "Opening the Door to Open Source"
+title: 'Opening the Door to Open Source'
 date: 2017-02-01T05:00:00.000Z
 ---